 - Is there a way to structure these reimbursements that is best for our team and the company?

-Doing a simple google search, you may be overwhelmed with lots of opinions around this topic - but very few of them cite actual IRS or legal guidance.
-So how can you know if you’re doing the right thing?
+Whether reading an employee benefits survey or doing a simple google search, you may be overwhelmed with lots of opinions around this topic - but very few of them cite actual IRS or legal guidance.
+So how can you know if you’re doing the right thing when you offer these employee perks?

 While we aren’t lawyers or tax accountants (required disclaimer) - we wanted to pull together an easy guide for you that references actual laws and IRS regulations to help you navigate these complex questions.
 So let’s dig in!